 - Shred the zucchini using a box grater or a food processor fitted with a shredding blade.
 Put the shredded zucchini in a large bowl.
 Sprinkle with the salt and toss well.
 Walk away for 10 minutes.

-- Now it’s time to squeeze all the moisture out of the zucchini (nobody likes soggy fritters).
-Note: if you’re really salt sensitive, you may want to rinse the zucchini with water, then squeeze it out.
+- Now it’s time to squeeze all the moisture out of the zucchini because nobody likes soggy fritters.
+Note: If you’re really salt sensitive, you may want to rinse the zucchini with water, then squeeze it out.
 Scoop up a generous handful of the zucchini and squeeze the living daylights out of them into a sink or bowl.
 You want them dry.
 Place in a different bowl.